Your Rescue is not a Kromfohrlander (no matter what)

 ALL of them have been accounted for and reported to me from their breeders overseas.

-NONE of them are in second hand homes.
+NONE of them are in second hand homes or at puppy mill breeders.

 NONE of them have been put in shelters.